-During fiscal 2012 and 2013, we experienced a downward trend in our revenues and our net loss continued, and we expect the downward trend in our revenues and net loss to continue for the remainder of 2013.
+During fiscal 2013 and 2012, we experienced a downward trend in our revenues and our net losses continued.

-For fiscal year 2012, we experienced a decrease of 7.0% in net sales, as compared to the same period in 2011, and also had continued net loss during the same period.
-During the thirty-nine weeks ended September 28, 2013, the Company incurred a net loss of \$14.3 million and revenues declined to \$195.0 million compared to the thirty-nine weeks ended September 29, 2012.
-Overall, we expect these downward trends in our revenues and net loss to continue for the remainder of 2013.
-If these trends continued it could severely impact our liquidity, as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
+During the fiscal year ended 2013, we incurred a net loss of \$15.6 million and our revenues declined to \$254.8 million compared to a net loss of \$36.0 million and revenues of \$304.0 million, respectively, for the fiscal year ended 2012.
+For fiscal year 2013 and 2012, we had experienced decreases of 16.2% and 7.0% in net sales, as compared to the same periods in 2012 and 2011, respectively.
+Revenues have increased during the second quarter of 2014, when compared to the second quarter of 2013, and we expect our revenues to marginally improve for all the quarters of fiscal year 2014 when compared to comparable quarters of fiscal year 2013.
+We expect to incur a lower net loss in fiscal year 2014 as compared to fiscal year 2013.
+However, if the negative trend experienced in 2012 and 2013 recurs in 2014 and is more negative than we expect, it could severely impact our liquidity as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
 We may need to borrow additional funds from our credit facility, which under certain circumstances may not be available, sell additional assets or seek additional equity or additional debt financing in the future.
 There can be no assurance that we would be able to raise such additional financing or engage in such asset sales on acceptable terms, or at all.
-If our expected downward trend in revenues and net loss continues for longer than we expect because our strategies to return to positive sales growth and profitability are not successful or otherwise, and if we are not able to raise adequate additional financing or proceeds from asset sales to continue to fund our ongoing operations, we will need to defer, reduce or eliminate significant planned expenditures, restructure or significantly curtail our operations, file for bankruptcy or cease operations.
+If we experience the downward trend in revenues and net loss we experienced in 2012 and 2013 recurs and continues any longer because our strategies to return to positive sales growth and profitability are not successful or otherwise, and if we are not able to raise adequate additional financing or proceeds from additional asset sales to continue to fund our ongoing operations, we will need to defer, reduce or eliminate significant planned expenditures, restructure, file for bankruptcy or significantly curtail our operations.

-Our operations are restricted by our credit facility, and our ability to borrow funds under our credit facility is subject to a borrowing base.
+Our operations are restricted by our credit facility, and our ability to borrow funds under our credit facility is subject to a borrowing